itsSabbir/MicrobiomeExplorer/README.md

 ## Reproducibility

-(PENDING) Reproducibility is ensured through rigorous version control, comprehensive documentation, clear specification of dependencies, automated testing, and continuous integration.
+Reproducibility is ensured through rigorous version control, comprehensive documentation, clear specification of dependencies, automated testing, and continuous integration.
 A Docker container is also provided to facilitate a consistent and controlled environment for